 Great for cuts that is tender or tenderized steaks, ground meat and poultry.
 Use a thick pan for a better heat retention and heat distribution, cast iron pan (know more about cast iron pan here) would be the best choice.
 Uncovered and starts off with high heat before switching to medium heat, so that the meat does not stick to the pan.
 Turn the meat as necessary.

 Uses more liquid compare to braising.
-Which do great for tougher cut of meat.
+Which do great for a tougher cut of meat.
 Before poaching, for cutlet of meats, saute the meat on all sides over high heats and drain the oil.
 Immerse meats in a simmering liquid (can be broth or stock).
 Simmer gently until meat reaches desired tenderness.

 I am sorry that this post was not helpful for you!